andre-st/amazon-wishless/README.md

 ## Observations and limitations

-- requires _public_ wishlists
+- requires _public_ wishlists on Amazon
 - the second hand price shown by Amazon may be low, but the final price is _sometimes_ realized on frivolously high shipping prices.
   Shipping prices are currently not taken into account
-- runtime is okay (53 long lists or 230 requests < 30 seconds), requests seem not throttled
+- runtime is okay (53 long lists or 230 requests < 30 seconds)
-- if many lists fail with "503 Service Unavailable" you need to increase `SCRAPY_SETTIGNS.DOWNLOAD_DELAY` in settings.py
+- if many lists fail with "503 Service Unavailable" you need to increase `SCRAPY_SETTINGS.DOWNLOAD_DELAY` in settings.py